-The commitment to central clearing for standardised OTC derivatives was thus one of the pillars of the Pittsburgh declaration.
+The commitment to central clearing for standardised OTC derivatives was thus a pillar of the Pittsburgh declaration.
 The implementation of the reform objectives delivered a fundamental overhaul of OTC derivatives markets with the goals of mitigating systemic risk, improving transparency in the derivatives markets, and protecting against market abuse.
-The
+The Pittsburgh declaration was subsequently accompanied by a set of FSB recommendations on the implementation of the clearing obligation.
+The Cannes declaration of November 2011 built on this, noting the need for the minimum standards for margin for uncleared (i.e. non-centrally cleared) derivatives.